 In the early phases of Invisalign, teeth impressions were made by using a substance similar to silly putty.
 Although it was totally safe, it was kind of gross!
 The problem with using the putty-like substance is that it was hard to get a perfect impression.
 If your jaw moved, if you had too much saliva in your mouth, or if the technician mixed the powder substance incorrectly, then the impression came out wrong.
 They can be redone, but innovative technology has made it so much easier!

 In 2007, 3D scanning became available as a new and improved way to get impressions of teeth for Invisalign.
-Since then, these scanners have undergone immense enhancements, making them incredible tools to help you get the best smile possible.
+Since then, these scanners have undergone immense enhancements, making them incredible tools to help you get the best smile possible, a smile that can enhance facial aesthetics and boost confidence.
 With 3D scanning, you are able to see your dental impressions immediately on the screen.
 The scanner takes over 6,000 images per second, which gives you a precise view of every angle.
 During each visit, you can see the new image of your teeth and compare the difference.
 It is so easy to track your progress, which is something that wasn’t available with traditional braces.

 Invisalign offers so much to patients who are looking to correct teeth malalignment.
 Over the years, Invisalign has continually improved the comfort and accuracy of their product.
 Invisalign offers much more than traditional braces, including the opportunity to see your new smile before you even begin your treatments!
 They even extend their care after your new smile is complete by offering long-term retainers that help you keep your teeth right where they are supposed to be!
 Invisalign works for most people, so schedule a consultation today!